astrov-ost/TentelOP.docs/documentation.md

 #### The main function of the bot is protection against vulnerabilities, that is, Crash.
 #### There are a lot of crash bots at the present time, and good protection either costs money, or it doesn’t exist at all.

 ##### *Bot Tentel helps to cope with DDoS-attacks from Crash Bots.
 Tentel has a "signature segmentation" to eliminate Crash Bots.
-This means that our bot immediately destroys the source of the problems, the crash bot itself.
-The bot works as soon as it enters the server!*
+This means that our bot immediately destroys the source of the problems, the crash bot itself.*

 ---